WHAT IS HOARSENESS?

 Associated conditions e.g. reflux, may also need to be treated.

 You may require a referral to a speech therapist who is trained to assist in voice modification, which may eliminate some voice disorders.

 A singing teacher can sometimes be of help.

-Surgery may be recommended if a discrete lesion, e.g. polyp, is identified.
+Surgery may be recommended if a discrete lesion, e.g. poly or nodule, is identified.
 This helps to confirm the diagnosis, as the surgical specimen is sent to a pathologist.
 It may also improve the quality of the voice.
 If cancer is suspected, this will be managed appropriately.